CounterpartyXCP/Documentation/Developers/Notes_and_Tutorials/send_assets_in_bulk.md

 This script takes a single command-line argument of the CSV file from which to pull the sources, destinations, quantities, assets and fees.

+**Warning**: This example is outdated as it used the previous addrindex bitcoin branch, however, same principles apply to current mainline repo.

 ##Script

 ```